TC-FIAP-HOSPITAL/ms-login/README.md

 - Always use the correct Bearer token (jwt_admin or jwt_user) when calling protected endpoints.
 - User endpoints (except registration and login) require JWT.
-- Admin can do everything; user can only manage themselves.
+- Admin can do everything; userDomain can only manage themselves.
 - For update or delete, always use correct id in the path and body.

 ## 💡 TODO